scylladb/sphinx-scylladb-theme/.github/actions/amplify-enhanced/README.md

 ## Sponsors

-This project is sponsored by Scylla, The Real-Time Big Data Database.
+This project is sponsored by ScyllaDB, The Real-Time Big Data Database.

 ## License